KomalKrishM/Policy-evaluation-Offline-RL-via-Low-Rank-Matrix-Completion/README.md

-This work successfully proposed a novel practically feasible policy evaluation algorithm in offline reinforcement learning.
-The paper, simulation results, and code will be available soon.
+To test the real-time agent response, a practically implementable policy evaluation algorithm was proposed to generalize and evaluate the RL agent reward on the unseen state-action pairs with a finite error bound by simulating a real-world environment using a Markov decision process.